binarybrain-009/BRG/README.md

 Q: Can I exclude Pinecone?
 A: Yes.
 If you don’t want the embedding fallback, remove the Pinecone code and rely solely on LLM.

-🤝 Contributing
-Fork and Clone this repository.
-Create a Feature Branch for any changes.
-Pull Request for merges to main.
-🏁 License
-This project is licensed under the MIT License.
-See LICENSE for details.